 Overall, from a top-down perspective, we assess the GTAC as a modest improvement in relation to environmental issues.
 This reflects our expectation that the GTAC will better enable the use of IAs to effect demand-side management, while recognising that such tools are likely to be required on a relatively infrequent basis.
-We also expect a modest reduction in fuel used by compressors, as we anticipate that the balancing arrangements will lead to more stable Line Pack.

-4.6 Top-down assessment - fairness
+5.6 Top-down assessment - fairness

-Table 21 summarises the assessment of the GTAC against the fairness criteria.
-Readers should refer to Chapter 0 for the fuller explanation of reasoning in relation to each component of the GTAC.
+Table 23 summarises the assessment of the GTAC against the fairness criteria.
+Readers should refer to Chapter 4 for the detailed explanation of reasoning in relation to each component of the GTAC.

-Table 21 - Top-down fairness assessment
+Table 23 - Top-down fairness assessment